kinde-oss/.github/.github/CONTRIBUTING.md

 - Keep your PR focused in scope - it should address a single concern using the fewest changed lines possible.
 - Ensure your PR does not contain any unrelated commits.
 For related commits, please provide clear log messages.
-- Help your reviewers understand the changes in your PR by providing a clear and concise description.
-If there’s an accompanying issue, link to it via GitHub’s [Referencing issues and pull requests](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#referencing-issues-and-pull-requests) feature.
+- Help reviewers understand the changes in your PR by providing a clear and concise description.
+If there’s an accompanying issue, link to it via GitHub’s [Referencing issues and pull requests](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#referencing-issues-and-pull-requests) feature (you can omit an explanation if the issue has enough detail for a reviewer to understand your changes fully).
 - Add tests for fixed or changed functionality if a test suite exists.
 - Follow the code style guide if one.
 Projects may use tools like [Prettier](https://prettier.io/) to apply a style guide automatically.
 Most projects also have “lint” tasks, such as `npm run lint` for npm libraries.
 If there is a lint task, please run it before submitting your PR.
 - As you update your PR and apply changes, mark each conversation as resolved via GitHub’s [Resolving conversations](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/commenting-on-a-pull-request#resolving-conversations) feature.